-As the name suggests temporary files are the kind of files that stores the temporary data which are created by Windows itself or the programs that users use.
+As the name suggests, temporary files are the kind of files that store temporary data that is created by Windows itself or the programs that users use.
 These files help the computer runs smoothly when you use related programs or tasks.
 They are also known as foo files and it has .temp as an extension.

-When you are using some editing software related to media, graphics or text writing there will be temporary files created for your work progress.
-Not only these files will help your programs to run faster and smoother.
-But also it helps to create a recovery backup in case your system or program shut down unexpectedly.
+When you are using some editing software related to media, graphics, or text writing there will be temporary files created for your work in progress.
+Not only do these files will help your program to run faster and smoother, but they also help create a recovery backup in case your system or program shut down unexpectedly.

-As we mentioned before, temporary files help the system in order to complete a task which users are trying.
-Many of the users who use files like ISO, RAR may have seen the temporary extraction of files in your computer, They extract files in your temporary folder while you use them for installation or other purpose and when it’s complete they remove it automatically.
+Many of the users who use files like ISO, RAR may have seen the temporary extraction of files in your computer, They extract files in your temporary folder while you use them for installation or other purposes and when the process is complete, they remove it automatically.

 Location of Temp Files

 We know our primary drive is the one where our Windows are installed and most of the time, the system uses that drive for the basic usage of a system.
 So the temporary files that get stored in your system will be in this primary drive because its where your other system files are located too.